la2050/challenge/_2021/live/the-seachange-agency.md

   events, 350 people, & 578 pounds of trash each year.)
 With funding to support this expanded project & to hire project staff, we can increase the amount removed from our waterways by 400% in one year to 2,900 pounds.
-Please explain how you will define and measure success for your project.: "We offer fun & educational activities to: 1) reduce LA’s water pollution in the short-term through trash removal & 2) prevent future pollution in the long-term through education on ways to reduce one’s environmental footprint (e.g, refuse, reuse, recycle).
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "We offer fun & educational activities to: 1) reduce LA’s water pollution in the short-term through trash removal & 2) prevent future pollution in the long-term through education on ways to reduce one’s environmental footprint (e.g, refuse, reuse, recycle).
 Activities include Stand Up Paddle Board Ocean Cleanups; Beach Cleanups; & Site Visits for agencies offering initial assessment, action plan, ongoing support, evaluation, & follow up.\n\nSuccess in the short-term will be measured by the following process indicators by 7/2021:\n*\tEngage 420 youth in 940 hours of ocean cleaning through 44 Paddle Board Ocean Cleanups\n*\tEngage 470 youth in 750 hours of beach cleaning through 8 Beach Cleanups\n*\tEvaluate 3 youth-serving organizations through 9 site visits\n\nSuccess in the longer-term will be measured by the following impact indicators by 7/2021:\n*\tReduced water pollution: Remove 2900 pounds of debris from the Santa Monica Bay \n*\tYouth engagement: Triple the # of youth engaged in environmental activism from 260 last year to 890\n*\tIndividual-level sustainable change: 50% of youth surveyed report an increase in their sense of power to create change\n*\tIndividual-level continued activism: 50% of youth surveyed report an increase in knowledge of how their actions impact the ocean & an increased intent to change behaviors to reduce pollution\n*\tOrganizational-level improved environmental footprint: End-of-year evaluation assessments document a sustainable 25% reduction in waste among all 3 organizations"
-Approximately how many people will be directly impacted by this proposal?: '890' Approximately how many people will be indirectly impacted by this proposal?: '5000000' Please describe the broader impact of your proposal.: >- Cleaner waters improves the quality of life for all Angelenos, including the 5,000,000 visitors to the Santa Monica Bay each year.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '890' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '5000000' Describe how Los Angeles County will be different if your work is successful.: >- Cleaner waters improves the quality of life for all Angelenos, including the 5,000,000 visitors to the Santa Monica Bay each year.
 This project reduces water pollution by removing existing trash & educating Angelenos to prevent